shaussler/TheoreticalUniverse/documentation/maxwell_faraday_tensor.rst

 .. warning:: Under construction

 In this article, I present a simple and elegant derivation of the Faraday-Maxwell tensor.
-This derivation is very much inspired by Minkowski's 1908 paper: `The Fundamental Equations for Electromagnetic Processes in Moving Bodies
+This derivation is strongly inspired by Minkowski's 1908 paper: `The Fundamental Equations for Electromagnetic Processes in Moving Bodies
 <https://en.wikisource.org/wiki/Translation:The_Fundamental_Equations_for_Electromagnetic_Processes_in_Moving_Bodies>`_.

-I find it quite interesting that despite the obviousness of this derivation, I could not find it anywhere.
-If I am mistaken and you know of a textbook, youtube video, or some place in the internet, please let me know and I will add a reference in this article.
+You may find the derivation obvious, but I do not think it is well known as I could not find it anywhere.
+If I am mistaken and you know of a textbook, youtube video, or some place in the internet, please let me know and I will add a reference.
 You can open an issue or directly correct and send a merge request on my `github repository
 <https://github.com/shaussler/electromagnetism/actions/runs/6444649784>`_.

 Mr. Maxwell published in 1865 `A Dynamical Theory of the Electromagnetic Field